Guided by Theology

 So, when God revealed to Moses how long it took from the creation until He created mankind, God said 6 days.
 Why did God not use these “Countless” numbering analogies or the simile He used with Abraham: number of days like the number of grains of sand on the seashore?
 But God chose instead to use definite boundaries and ordinal numbers of the word day to very specifically limit the creation time periods.

 In the above inset, Dr. Ross sneers at the old young earth model that proposed light might have been faster in the past and has decayed to its present rate.
 Unfortunately, he forgets that his own sandy foundation has a light time travel problem.
-For the universe to exhibit such uniform temperatures as is observed, light would have had to travel much fast in the past or the universe be much older than his error bars could apologize for.
+For the universe to exhibit such uniform temperatures as is observed, light would have had to travel much faster in the past or the universe be much older than his error bars could apologize for.
 Ooops.

 Pg 83 turns out to be a rough page for Dr. Ross because he finishes this page with some very poor logic